dhis2/training-docs/content/tracker_use/lg_event reports.md

 - Period : This year
 - Org Unit : Country

-This is saved as the output "COVAC - Doses by sex"
+This is saved as the output "COVAC - Doses by sex."
+You can either create this report for extra practice or open it to review it.

 Duplicate your tab and open the event report "COVAC - Registrations by sex."